Out of Eden Walk: Connecting Humanity

 WHY WE FUNDRAISE

 Out of Eden Walk is an IRS-certified 501(c)(3) nonprofit organization.
 Out of Eden Walk is only partially funded by partners.
-Public donations are necessary not only to keep Paul and local Walking Partners on the trail, but also to support integral impact programs—from amplifying local voices, to innovative education resource building, to the eternal preservation of the Walk’s photograph, audio, video, and text archive, and much more.
-100% of funds raised go toward fulfilling our mission to connect people across borders through the power of storytelling.
+Public donations are necessary not only to keep Paul and local Walking Partners on the trail but also to support integral impact programs—from amplifying local voices, to innovative education resource building, to the eternal preservation of the Walk’s photographic, audio, video, and text archive, and much more.
+100 percent of funds raised go toward fulfilling our mission to connect people across borders through the power of storytelling.

 -